 If you’ve ever grown dill, you’ll know that it can take over your garden like a weed!
 And that’s because it is one…dill weed. 🙂

-But seriously, making dried dill is an awesome way to keep your garden producing for you well after the season is over.
-Dill is one of those herbs that does incredibly well as a dry herb and is great for pickling, as well as an all-around seasoning.
+Drying dill is an awesome way to keep your garden producing for you well after the season is over.

 How to Dry Dill

-There are 4 main ways to dry dill and keep using it for months after the harvest is over.
+There are 5 ways to dry dill and keep using it for months after the harvest is over.
+You can dry your dill using a dehydrator, air fryer, oven, microwave, or simply hang it in a dry place.

 How to Prepare and Clean Your Dill